ansible/awx/docs/docsite/rst/administration/kerberos_auth.rst

 Now, running a playbook should run as expected.
 You can test this by running the playbook as the ``awx`` user.

-Once you have verified that playbooks work properly, integration with the controller is easy.
-Generate the Kerberos ticket as the ``awx`` user and the controller should automatically pick up the generated ticket for authentication.
+Once you have verified that playbooks work properly, integration with AWX is easy.
+Generate the Kerberos ticket as the ``awx`` user and AWX should automatically pick up the generated ticket for authentication.

 .. note::